openstack/glance/doc/source/architecture.rst

   data stores.

-* **Registry Layer** — optional layer organizing secure communication between the domain and the DAL by using a seperate service.
+* **Registry Layer** — optional layer organizing secure communication between the domain and the DAL by using a separate service.